The First SHARE Student Mobility and Alumni Workshop

 The event was hosted by the Nuffic’s SHARE team.
 Nuffic is one of the partners in a consortium of European HE agencies that coordinates and implements the scholarship activities with SHARE.

-The link to download programme booklet, documentations, and presentations are available as below:
+The links to download programme booklet, documentations, and presentations are available as below: